praveenbingo/google-devops-workshop/03_kubernetes_gke/07_ingress_traffic_management/02_ingress_controllers_rules.md

 * LoadBalancer
   * Service is reachable through an *external* load balancer mapped to `<NodeIP>:NodePort` address.

-Note: Creating a Service of type LoadBalancer, where the external load balancer is created in a Public Cloud (e.g., Azure), is not a very efficient way to get your applications to "talk" to the outside world.
+Note: Creating a Service of type LoadBalancer, where the external load balancer is created in a Public Cloud (e.g., GCP), is not a very efficient way to get your applications to "talk" to the outside world.
 This is because every Service will create a new external load balancer, which is obviously an expensive proposition.

 ## What is an Ingress